Independent Assurance Initiative · Est. 2026

 HCC look-back window mismatch

 A Medicare Advantage analytics team submitted a hierarchical logistic regression model for risk-adjusted readmission rate verification.
-RIQA's architectural audit identified that the HCC chronic condition look-back window had been implemented as 12 months in production code despite a 24-month specification in the model documentation.
+RIQA's quality assurance review identified that the HCC chronic condition look-back window had been implemented as 12 months despite a 24-month specification in the model documentation.

 8.3%